eivindml/mechanical-keyboard/readme.md

 ## About

+The philosophy behind the keyboard was to have a minimalist and natural look.
+Therefor I went for a wooden case, and the black and dark grey keys.
+The letter keys, A–Å, are the only keys extra visible in white, while modifier keys and special characters are subdued with black on gray or gray on black.
+I chose a small SF Mono font for the keycaps, as I like the aesthetics of mono spaced fonts (maybe because I'm a programmer 🤓).

+The 🦊 is my spirit emoji, so I had to add that to the escape key.
+I chose to replace the arrow keys with media keys (as I use those a lot on my MacBook), and to force more vim style movement (this has proven to be difficult).

+### Details

 | Part  | Type | Link |
 | ------------- | ------------- | ------------- |
 | PCB  | Satan GH60 | [Aliexpress](https://www.aliexpress.com/item/Free-shipping-GH60-PCB-KC60-SE-Fully-Programmable-For-DIY-Mechanical-Keyboard-Poker-Faceu-HHKB-Support/32799437588.html?spm=a2g0s.9042311.0.0.MyCpfY)  |